 Lake Nakuru National Park

 Lake Nakuru is a soda lake on the basin of the Rift Valley.
-Two million flamingoes reside in this park, feeding on the blue-green algae along the shores of the lake.
+Up to two million flamingoes reside in this park, feeding on the blue-green algae along the shores of the lake.
 Along with white rhinos, you may spot lions, leopard, hyena, Rothchild’s giraffe, warthog, rare tree-climbing lion, waterbucks, buffalo, Thomson’s gazelle, reedbuck, countless baboons, and sometimes the rarely seen black rhinos.

 Mount Kenya National Park